scribe-security/valint-pipe/README.md

 Using input variable `OUTPUT_DIRECTORY` or `OUTPUT_FILE` to export evidence as an artifact.

-> Use input variable `FORMAT` to select between the format, .
+> Use input variable `FORMAT` to select between supported formats.

 ```YAML